anonymousicml2529/rebuttal/README.md

 <img src="plot_S2.png" alt="Description" width="700">

 ## Figure 4.
-Bird Perspective of the NokiaCampus used for the measurement Campaign and marked LoS and NLoS regions
+Overview of the Nokia-Campus used for the Measurement Campaign and marked LoS (green) and NLoS (red) regions

 <img src="nokia_campus.png" alt="Description" width="500">

 ## Figure 5.
-Experiments regarding the Measurement Campaign Data
+Experiments regarding the Measurement Campaign

 a) Power angular profile of newly generated samples by the CP-VAE when it is trained on the full dataset from the measurement campaign. b) Histogram of the angular spread when the CP-VAE is solely trained on LoS channels in the measurement campaign, and